fcbrooks/amplitool/README.md

 ## Possible Uses for Amplitool

-- Copying, moving, or deleting a single preset is simple in the Amplitube interface, but, if you have a large number of presets to copy, move, or delete, this becomes time-consuming.
-  Use Amplitool to perform bulk copy, move, or delete operations on multiple presets at the same time.
+- Perform bulk copy, move, or delete operations on presets
-- When you add a piece of gear to a preset in Amplitube, it always has the default settings.
-If you have another preset with the piece of gear already configured the way you like it, you can use the Amplitool copy gear (cpg) command to copy the already configured piece of gear into the new preset.
+- Copy a piece of gear pre-configured with your favorite settings from one preset to one or more other presets

 ## Build